Team chat wars are heating up!

 Did we miss something?
 Drop a comment.

 Not sure which messenger to choose?
 Give Chanty a try!
-It’s simple, fast and AI-powered team communication tool and a single notification center.
+It’s simple, fast team communication tool and a single notification center.
 We’ve analyzed pros and cons of other messengers to deliver you a tool that is more simple, reliable and fast.
 Enjoy the unlimited message history and organized communication in Chanty.
 Join our amazing community of early adopters!